Early College Outdoor Intensive (Ages 16-18)

 Through our partnership with the University of Maine Early College, we are excited to be able to offer this for-credit experience Early College at Greenland Point 4-H Camp this summer.

-Through this ten-day intensive course, you will have the opportunity to earn four college credits that will launch you on your way to a degree at UMaine or can be applied to most other colleges and universities.
+Through this eleven-day intensive course, you will have the opportunity to earn four college credits that will launch you on your way to a degree at UMaine or can be applied to most other colleges and universities.

 KPE 265 (3 course credits)